IonaBoulton/AI4EOweek4/README.md

 After alignment, both clusters now have smooth, narrow peaks in the mean and standard deviation.
 The waveforms look very similar, meaning that differences between sea ice and leads are primarily in the timing of the echoes rather than in the overall shape.
 Alignment has effectively removed timing variability, emphasizing that raw differences observed previously were largely due to when the peaks occurred rather than their shape or amplitude.

 ## Comparison with ESA Official Data
-To validate the echo classification results, we compare our derived clusters (leads vs sea ice) with the official ESA dataset for the same SAR acquisition.
-This allows us to assess the accuracy and reliability of our classification method.
+To validate the echo classification results,derived clusters are compared (leads vs sea ice) with the official ESA dataset for the same SAR acquisition.
+This allows for the accuracy and reliability of our classification method to be assessed.
 * In the ESA dataset, sea ice = 1 and lead = 2.
 * To make the ESA labels compatible with our predicted labels (0 and 1 from the GMM), we subtract 1 from the ESA labels.
 * We use confusion matrix and classification report from sklearn.metrics to assess the agreement between our predictions and the ESA labels.